Stay tuned to this website for more information and key dates to soon be announced for future awards

 Port Phillip EcoCentre

-The Premier’s Recognition Award, as selected by The Hon Denis Napthine MP, Premier of Victoria is awarded to one of the winners of the nine categories who showcases exemplary innovation in sustainability.
+The Premier’s Recognition Award is awarded to one of the winners of the nine categories who showcases exemplary innovation in sustainability.

 For photos of the awards ceremony, see the below slideshow: